MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/whitepaper-powerbi-security.md

 Power BI has a deep integration with Microsoft Information Protection (MIP) sensitivity labels, which enable organizations to have a single, integrated solution for DLP policy management, audit, and compliance across the Office suite.

 When sensitivity labels are enabled in Power BI:
-* Sensitive data, both in the Power BI service (GA) and in Power BI Desktop (preview), can be classified and labeled using the same familiar Microsoft Information Protection sensitivity labels used in Office and in Azure Purview.
+* Sensitive data, both in the Power BI service and in Power BI Desktop, can be classified and labeled using the same familiar Microsoft Information Protection sensitivity labels used in Office and in Azure Purview.
 * Governance policies can be enforced, even when Power BI content is exported to Excel, PowerPoint, PDF or *.pbix* files, to help ensure data is protected even when it leaves Power BI.
 * *.pbix* files can be encrypted according to MIP label policies when a MIP label is applied on the *.pbix* file in Desktop, ensuring that only authorized users can edit this file.
 * It's easy to classify and protect *.pbix* files just like it is done with Excel, Word, and PowerPoint files.
 With just two clicks, a file can be tagged according to its level of sensitivity, and, even further, be encrypted if it contains business-confidential data.